Greenfossil/thorium/docs/README.md

 + Need to handle Content-Type better - e.g. Json, Array, InputStream
 + Need to improve the handling of Result/HttpResponse to enable better handling of HttpErrorHandler
 + Deprecated WebServer.addAnnotatedService - use WebServer.addServices
++ Add Armeria HTTP configurations - for use in production

 Form (Data)
 ---